bstien/Rexx/README.md

     print("We said hello to", name)
 }

-// 4.2 Fetch the name captured within the capture group, which is a named capture group. if let name = match.capture(withName: "name") {
+// 4.2 iOS 11+ only!
+Fetch the name captured within the capture group, which is a named capture group. if let name = match.capture(withName: "name") {
     print("We said hello to", name)
 }